Hal Lashwood's Alabama Jubilee

-Hal Lashwood's Alabama Jubilee was an Australian television variety series hosted by Hal Lashwood which aired from 1958 to 1961 on ABC Television.
+Hal Lashwood's Alabama Jubilee is an Australian television variety series hosted by Hal Lashwood which aired from 1958 to 1961 on ABC Television.
 It was essentially a minstrel show, with some of the performers appearing in blackface makeup.
 In 1960, it was retitled Hal Lashwood's Minstrels.

 Hal Lashwood's Alabama Jubilee

 Hal Lashwood's Alabama Jubilee began in Sydney on 6 March 1958.
 It aired in Sydney on Thursdays and Melbourne on Fridays.

 It was devised and prepared by Lashwood and produced by Harry Pringle.
 It aired fortnightly, alternating with Cafe Continental, a variety series featuring acts of diverse ethnic backgrounds.

 It sometimes aired after episodes of Amos'n'Andy.